IASG/iasg.github.io/about.md

 permalink: /about/
 include-in-navbar: yes
 ---
-The Information Assurance Student Group (IASG) at Iowa State University holds weekly meetings on information security topics.
-These meetings consist of convention-style presentations about various infosec-related topics including hacking, exploits, recent vulnerabilities in the news, webapp vulnerabilities, and general hacker subjects such as radio, operating systems, and networking.
+The Information Assurance Student Group (IASG), a part of the Information Assurance Center at Iowa State University, holds weekly meetings on information security topics.
+These meetings consist of conference-style presentations about various InfoSec-related topics including hacking, exploits, recent vulnerabilities in the news, webapp vulnerabilities, and general hacker subjects such as radio, operating systems, and networking.